MDbop/NFT-Minting-Script/README.md

 # NFT Minting Script

-This Python script facilitates the minting of NFTs from multiple wallets on the EVM blockchains by interacting with a smart contract in desired interval.
+This Python script facilitates the minting of NFTs from **multiple wallets** on the EVM blockchains by interacting with a smart contract in **desired interval**.
 It uses the Web3.py library to connect to an EVM node via Alchemy, send transactions, and interact with the smart contract responsible for minting NFTs.

 ## Features